caspersg/rogue.nvim/README.md

 ## Requirements

-rogue.nvim requires Neovim 0.7.0 or later.
-This is not working on Vim.
+rogue.nvim works in Neovim 0.10.3 but not tested on earlier versions

 ## Acknowledgments